 Electrostatic separators feature in plants processing minerals, producing plastics, and recycling secondary metals (e.g. plastics, metals, cable, and others).

 - Wire recycling:

-- Separate plastics (insulators) from conductors (Copper and Aluminium);
+- Separate plastics (insulators) from conductors (copper and aluminium);

-- Separate conductors (Copper and Aluminium);
+- Separate conductors (copper and aluminium);

-- Secondary metal recycling; ( complex circuit boards)
+- Secondary metal recycling;